gruntwork-io/docs/_docs-sources/iac/usage/composing-your-own-service.md

 ### Specify the outputs

 Next, define the outputs from the module.
 Outputs are convenient ways to pass values between modules when composing a service comprised of many modules.
 For this guide, we only want a single output — the URL for the API we are provisioning.
-For a module consumed by your company or team, you may want to define more outputs, to ensure that all resources created have associated outputs the consumers of your module can use as they see fit.
-Refer to the Library Reference for the [`Lambda function` module](../../reference/modules/terraform-aws-lambda/lambda/#reference) and [`HTTP API Gateway` module](../../reference/modules/terraform-aws-lambda/lambda-http-api-gateway/#reference) for a full list of outputs available.
+You may want to define more outputs when developing a module for your company or team.
+Refer to the Library Reference for the [Lambda function module](../../reference/modules/terraform-aws-lambda/lambda/#reference) and [HTTP API Gateway module](../../reference/modules/terraform-aws-lambda/lambda-http-api-gateway/#reference) for a full list of outputs available.

 ```hcl title=gw_service_guide/serverless-api/outputs.tf
 output "api_endpoint" {